r0manch1k/first-repository/README.md

 ### Errors

-If you deal with errors just follow hints below your commands.
-Goodbye!
+  * If you deal with errors just follow hints below your commands.
+Good luck!